Georgia city official indicted after trooper-pushing arrest

 Officials said Reeves made three separate attempts to cross police lines to reach a fatal crash involving a motorcycle and a car.
 The motorcyclist, Adonis Smith, died when a car tried to change lanes into Smith's path.

-A state trooper said Reeves pushed him and both a trooper, and a Cordele police officer said Reeves didn't obey instructions.
+A state trooper said Reeves pushed him.
+A Cordele police officer said Reeves didn’t obey instructions.

 Cordele City Attorney Tommy Coleman said earlier that a commissioner had no authority to interfere with law enforcement.